agoncal/baking-microservice-pie/demo06-circuit/README.md

 # Demo 06

-This Demo uses applies a Circuit Breaker to the `book-api` service when callung the `number-api`, using [Hystrix](https://github.com/Netflix/Hystrix) to failover the `number-api` response in case of a failure.
+This Demo uses applies a Circuit Breaker to the `book-api` service when calling the `number-api`, using [Hystrix](https://github.com/Netflix/Hystrix) to failover the `number-api` response in case of a failure.

 * Infrastructure